tatsu-lab/alpaca_eval/README.md

 ```

 if your model is a HuggingFace model or from a standard API provider (OpenAI, Anthropic, Cohere).
 Then you can
-directly use `alpaca_eval evaluate_from_model` to also take care of generating outputs on the desired data as
+directly use `alpaca_eval evaluate_from_model` to also take care of generating outputs.
-discussed below.

 2. Compute the reference outputs `reference_outputs`.
 By default, we use the outputs of `text-davinci-003` on
    AlpacaEval.
    If you
-   want to use a different model or a different dataset use the same as (1.).
+   want to use a different model or a different dataset follow the same steps as (1.).
 3. Choose an evaluator specified via `annotators_config`.
 We recommend using `alpaca_eval_gpt4` or `claude` (if you are
    an
    academic).
 For options and comparisons see [this table](#evaluators).
 Depending on the evaluator you might need to